hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 Invoked immediately before a component is unmounted from the DOM.

-Perform any necessary cleanup in this method, such as invalidating timers or cleaning up any DOM elements that were created in the `after_mount` callback.
+Perform any necessary cleanup in this method, such as invalidating timers or cleaning up any DOM elements that were created in the `after_mount` method.

 ### The force_update! method